Andrew Garbarino

+A moderate Republican, Garbarino is known for frequently breaking with his party on high-profile issues.
+In 2021, he voted with Democrats to help pass the Bipartisan Background Checks Act and the Infrastructure Investment and Jobs Act, and supported the creation of a commission to investigate the January 6 Capitol attack.
+In 2022, he voted in favor of the Respect for Marriage Act.
+In 2023, he was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.

+In July 2025, he became the Chair of the House Homeland Security Committee following the resignation of Mark Green.

 Early life and education

 Garbarino was born and raised in Sayville, New York.
 He graduated from Sayville High School and earned a Bachelor of Arts degree in history and classical humanities from George Washington University.
 He then earned a Juris Doctor from Hofstra University School of Law.

 Career

 After graduating from law school, Garbarino worked at his family law firm in Sayville.
 His family also owns numerous small businesses in communities from Bay Shore to Patchogue.

 New York State Assembly

 In 2012, Phil Boyle vacated his New York Assembly seat to run for the New York Senate.
 The New York Republican Party nominated Garbarino to replace him, and he was elected with 56% of the vote.
 He was reelected three times, in 2014, 2016, and 2018.
 Garbarino was a member of the New York Conference of Italian-American State Legislators as an assemblyman.